CottonMC/Vivatech/readme.md

-## United Manufacturing
+## Vivatech

 Electric marvels: cooler, healthier, brighter, and cheaper than gas.

-United Manufacturing is a technology mod for Fabric for Minecraft 1.14 and beyond.
+Vivatech is a technology mod for Fabric for Minecraft 1.14 and beyond.
 It would help you to automate your routine tasks, it would multiply your resources and it would give you a lot of new cool abilities in making armor, tools and in farming.